 According to Karen MacNeil’s Wine Bible, while Touriga Nacional is most known for being the backbone of Portugal’s famous fortified Port wines, it also produces some of its best table wines that demonstrate great balance and aging ability.

-As a dry red varietal Touriga Nacional crafts big full bodied tannic reds with intense color and mouth-filling juicy dark fruits (very much like Cabernet Sauvignon!).
-Its high aromatics can also bring a variety of spice notes that carry through to the palate, lingering towards a long finish (like your spicy Zins!).
+As a dry red varietal Touriga Nacional crafts big full bodied tannic reds with intense color.
+Like Cabernet Sauvignon, it can mouth-filling and juicy dark fruits.
+Its high aromatics can also bring a variety of spice notes that carry through to the palate.
+Like spicy Zins, these flavors linger towards a long finish.

 Do you like Cabernet Sauvignon and Syrah?

 This grape produces big tannic wines with savory meatiness that can remind you of aged Cabernets and Rhone-style Syrahs.
-While it can develop even more layers of complexity with age, in its youth it still has charm and is worth seeking out by any big red wine fan.
+While it can develop even more layers of complexity with age, in its youth it still has charm.
+It is worth seeking out by any big red wine fan.

 Outside of Italy, there are domestic examples of Aglianco being produced in Paso Robles, Napa Valley, the Sierra Foothills and Amador County as well as in Texas and Virginia.